BK1603/Vimconf-talk/My_OpenSource_Summer_Experience.md

   and helping me with this talk.
 - @vigoux, for making this plugin for presentations on nvim.
 (Also I stole a few ideas from your presentation when I was watching you rehearse :P).
-- @nikolavsk, for helping me with reviewing my talk.
+- @niklalsvk, for helping me with reviewing my talk.
 - The neovim community, for helping me with all my queries before and during GSoC.
 - The neovim org, for giving me such an awesome opportunity to return to the community.
 - Adam and the vimconf.live team, for having this conf, and having me speak here.